joel-ruetas/venturearchitect/README.md

 ## 11\.
 License & Credits

-This project my Capstone Project for the Kaggle 5-Day Agents Intensive Course patterns and uses the Google ADK for multi-agent orchestration and evaluation.
+This project my Capstone Project for the Kaggle 5-Day Agents Intensive Course.

 > See the [LICENSE](./LICENSE) file for details.